hassancs91/AI-Agents-Course/readme.md

 - **Hands-On Projects**: Practical projects to apply what you've learned in real-world settings.

-## Support or Contact

-Having trouble with the repository or the course?
-Check out our troubleshooting guide or contact support for help navigating through more complex issues.

 ## Enroll in the Course,  Access All Other Premium Content, and Get Support!

 Ready to start building your own AI agents from scratch?
 [Enroll in the course today](https://learnwithhasan.com/learn/build-ai-agents/) and begin your journey into the exciting world of autonomous AI!